We run an annual programme of activities that fall under the following categories

 - For September 2025, we'll be playing Civilization VI (2016).
 We'll be talking all things history, grand strategy, how the series has evolved (including the newest entry in the franchise, Civ 7 and its unexpected VR port), and much more.
 We'll kick off at 20:00, Monday 15 September.

 - For October 2025, we're playing Titan Quest (2006), to get back into mythology and celebrate the release of Titan Quest II's early access version recently.
-Date TBC.
+We'll kick off at 20:00, Tuesday 14 October.

 - For November 2025, we'll be playing Anno 117: Pax Romana (2025) at launch, so people who are interested in buying the game can have a look at how it actually plays.
-Date TBC.
+We'll kick off at 20:00, Monday 24 November.

 Industry Talks